pg-nano/pg-nano/readme.md

 I wanted a better way to work with Postgres and TypeScript.
 I believe that raw SQL is the best way to work with Postgres, but I found that existing libraries were not a good fit for my needs.
 I knew I wanted generated type definitions, but I also wanted an easy way to work with dynamic queries.
 I also discovered [stripe/pg-schema-diff](https://github.com/stripe/pg-schema-diff), which introduced me to the concept of “schema diffing” for migrations.
 It was then that I realized `pg-schema-diff` could be used for rapid schema development (effortless schema changes).
 This all culminated in the creation of pg-nano.
 Welcome to the future!

+### What does your tagline mean?

+> TypeScript-first, Node-API wrapper for libpq, centered on PL/pgSQL functions and rapid schema development

+This tagline encapsulates the key features and design philosophy of pg-nano:

+1. "TypeScript-first": pg-nano is designed with TypeScript in mind, providing strong typing and excellent developer experience for TypeScript users.

+2. "Node-API wrapper for libpq": It's a thin wrapper around libpq (the official PostgreSQL C library) using Node-API, which provides high performance and direct access to PostgreSQL features.

+3. "centered on PL/pgSQL functions": pg-nano encourages the use of PostgreSQL's procedural language (PL/pgSQL) for complex database operations, allowing you to leverage the full power of PostgreSQL.

+4. "rapid schema development": pg-nano includes tools for quick and easy schema changes during development, streamlining the database development process.

 ## Installation

 ```